codelearncreate/toolkit/src/collections/guides/creating-your-team.md

 description: Coordinating a co-design workshop with kids involves careful consideration of who should be present to create a comfortable and inclusive space.
+metaImage: /assets/uploads/20220324_095845-1-.jpg
+metaImageAlt: 3 facilitators are showing a movement
 overviewSection: In co-design workshops with children, having the right people in the room is crucial for success.
 This includes facilitators for engagement, a documentation team for insights, and parents or caregivers for support.